Janhavi1302/Graph/README.md

 6. **Histogram**: A bar graph that represents the distribution of data points into specified ranges or intervals.

 These visualizations offer a clear and intuitive way to analyze, interpret, and communicate data patterns and trends.
-This file is created by Janhavi Rakibe and all rights are reserved
+This file is created by Janhavi Rakibe and all rights are reserved.